 In March 2018, Connecticut residents proposed a House Bill (Raised Bill No. 5458) that, if passed, would have allowed for the retail sale of recreational marijuana in the state to adults over the age of 21.
 However, the bill was rejected with an 11-6 vote from state representatives, so as it stands, medical marijuana in Connecticut is the only legal form of use.

 Be advised, though, that the possession and use of marijuana in Connecticut has been decriminalized for first offenders, as long as the amount in question is under 1/2 oz (approximately 14 oz).

 Applying for Medical Marijuana in Connecticut: Additional Information

 Before you schedule an appointment with a physician or create your account online to apply for medical marijuana in Connecticut, there are still a few things you must be aware of:

 - Even with a valid MMJ card, you cannot grow or otherwise cultivate your own cannabis – even in the privacy of your own home.

 - The maximum amount of marijuana you can buy or otherwise possess with a valid MMJ card is 2.5 ounces (this is the maximum 1-month supply as deemed by the state).

 - You are not allowed to use marijuana in any moving vehicle (including a public bus), in the workplace, on (or within 1,000 ft of) any school grounds or any university/college property (including dormitories), or in the presence of anyone under the age of 18.

 - Marijuana cannot be given for palliative (preventative) care if it endangers the health of anyone other than the patient or primary caregiver (i.e. if you are living with other people in your residence).

-Need a Medical Marijuana Card and ready to begin the online process?
+Have additional questions about applying for medical cannabis in Connecticut?
+Do you need a Medical Marijuana Card and are ready to begin the online process right now?
 Let us help by Starting Here